how to close the sale

 Sometimes companies don’t use the data that can be invaluable in planning the operations of the company, says Wey.
 Forecasting helps businesses know what the sales team will deliver, what is needed for supply chain, and how to account for it in the finance department.

 Wey explains that forecasting has three strong pillars: technology, people, and process.
 The technology of forecasting is in revenue forecasting software like Salesforce Collaborative Forecasting.
 In forecasting, says Wey, it is important to get management and sales on board with the CRM forecasting program.
 Sales is an especially important ally because they are the ones who primarily enter the data.
 When the sales department enters correct data, the forecast will be more accurate.
-The third pillar of forecasting is process, says Wey who recommends checking data from the bottom of the organization first and then proceeding up through the sales organization.
+The third pillar of forecasting is process, says Wey, who recommends checking data from the bottom of the organisation first and then proceeding up through the sales organisation.
 As a best practice, Wey recommends forecasting weekly and supplementing the forecast with dashboard reports to make sure the pipeline is healthy.

 Salesforce Forecasting is strategic planning software, demand planning software, and revenue forecasting software that uses collaborative data to draw the best picture of the company’s future numbers.
-With Salesforce’s customizable forecasting software, strategic planning for businesses can become data-based rather than a best guess.
+With Salesforce’s customisable forecasting software, strategic planning for businesses can become data-based rather than a best guess.

 Take the Crystal Ball out of Forecasting with Collaborative Sales Forecasting Software

 The Collaborative Forecast feature available through Salesforce Sales Cloud allows users to gain a complete, real-time view of team forecasts.
 This collaborative planning sales forecasting software program allows for real-time, automatic roll ups, quota attainment visibility, collaboration with teams, and multiple forecast types.
-Salesforce Forecasting is business forecasting software, revenue forecasting software, and demand forecasting software that can be easily customizable to a company’s unique needs.
+Salesforce Forecasting is business forecasting software, revenue forecasting software, and demand forecasting software that can be easily customisable to a company’s unique needs.

 Salesforce asked for customer feedback on its collaborative sales forecasting software program.
 According to customer surveys, customers reported 45% improved forecast accuracy.
 Collaborative planning with data across reps and departments combined has amazing results for forecasting accuracy.